All posts

 Subsetting is the practice of taking a referentially consistent slice of a production database and shipping it to a lower environment.
 The hard part is the relational cut: pulling a sample of users requires pulling the matching orders, the matching order_items, the matching payments, and so on, while honoring the foreign-key graph so that none of the slice is broken on arrival.
 Enterprise TDM platforms put serious engineering into this; it is a real technical achievement.

-An engineering org that generates from the schema controls volume at generation time — ten rows for a unit test, half a million for a load test — and rarely needs to slice anything.
 The need for subsetting is itself a tell that the rest of the platform is structured around production-as-source.

-Masking and subsetting answer the question "how do I take production data and make it safe"?
+Masking and subsetting answer the question "how do I take production data and make it safe?"
 Generation answers a different question entirely.

 Picture a 30-engineer fintech in its third year.
 The production database has 80 tables, ten of them under PCI scope and another dozen under general data-protection obligations.
 The team ships weekly.
 The seed script in db/seeds.sql is 1,400 lines long and three engineers know parts of it.
 Every other migration breaks the seed in a way that is discovered in CI, fixed by the on-call engineer, and committed in a hurry.
 The compliance officer has flagged that any future audit will look hard at staging.